River Raid: Development

-Some input came from either David Crane or Steve Cartwright to add fuel tanks that the player could either fly over for fuel or shoot and destroy for points.
-Other gameplay elements followed after, such as how far apart bridges were in the game.
-While developing the sound effects in the game, she asked other Activision developers on appropriate Klaxon-styled sounds to warn the player when their fuel was running low.
+Some input came from either David Crane or Steve Cartwright to add fuel tanks that the player could fly over for fuel or shoot and destroy for points.
+Other gameplay elements followed after, such as how far apart bridges were.
+While developing the sound effects, she asked other Activision developers about appropriate Klaxon-styled sounds to warn the player when their fuel was running low.
 According to Crane, he thought for a moment and recited some lines of assembly code that created the effect.

-Shaw coded the version of the game for the Atari 800, a game which was eight kilobytes in size compared to the Atari 2600 version, which was four kilobytes.
-Shaw said the game was harder to develop for home computers in a version she described as a "whole new game".
+Shaw coded the version for the Atari 800, which was eight kilobytes in size compared with the Atari 2600 version's four kilobytes.
+The home computer version, which she described as a "whole new game", required substantial new development.
 Most of the code for River Raid had to be re-written for the Atari computer version.
 Shaw said that she had "pretty much mastered playing the game" and thought it would be more fun to be able to start at a higher level.
 This led to her adding the ability to restart the game from a bridge further down the river.
 Shaw also designed more detailed graphics such as the canyon's river and walls.

 Release

 River Raid was published by Activision and released for the Atari 2600 on December 1982.
 It was released for the Atari 800 line of computers in September 1983 and both the Atari 5200 and Intellivision in December 1983.
 The game was also ported to other home computers such as the Commodore 64, ZX Spectrum, MSX and IBM PCjr.

-In West Germany, the Law for the Protection of Youth was updated in 1985 to ban arcade games from public spaces open to youth.
-This led to the Bundesprüfstelle für jugendgefährdende Schriften (Federal Department for Works Harmful to Young Persons, now called the Federal Department for Media Harmful to Young Persons) to monitor video games, leading to River Raid to be banned due to its military-themed content.
+In West Germany, the Law for the Protection of Youth was updated in 1985 to ban arcade games from public spaces open to young people.
+The Bundesprüfstelle für jugendgefährdende Schriften (Federal Department for Works Harmful to Young Persons, now the Federal Department for Media Harmful to Young Persons) consequently began monitoring video games, and River Raid was banned for its military-themed content.

-River Raid has been re-released on several compilation packages.
+River Raid has been re-released on several video game compilation packages.
 These include the Atari 2600 Action Pack (1995) for home computers, Activision Classics (1998) for PlayStation, Activision Anthology (2002) for PlayStation 2 and portable systems such as Game Boy Advance and PlayStation Portable.
+Atari teased a large announcement on August 20, 2026 which was revealed a re-release of several Activision games for the Atari 2600.
+This included River Raid set for a November 2026 release.